Introduction

 let interface = column![increment, counter, decrement];

-This is very similar to our previous snippet. iced provides a column!
+This is very similar to our previous snippet. iced provides a column! macro for creating a column out of some widgets in a particular

-order—analogous to vec!
+order—analogous to vec!.

 The Interactions

-representing our counter interface.
+At this point, we have in our interface variable a column representing our counter interface.
 But if we actually tried to run it,

 we would quickly find out that something is wrong.